NSCA CPT Study Guide

 One rep max is the typically used term and factor when dealing with assigning load.
 This is the most weight you do for only one rep.

 Loads are often assigned based on a percentage of someone’s one rep max.
-This would be a rep max, depending on the amount of reps desired.
+This would be a rep max, depending on the desired reps.

 We can also assign a range that is called the rep max range.